We’re Criterion, and we love making games!

-Criterion are embarking on their most ambitious projects to date, partnering with DICE on Star Wars Battlefront II and pushing the boundaries with our own brand new IP.
+Criterion are embarking on their most ambitious projects to date, partnering with another EA Studio on an unannounced title and pushing the boundaries with our own brand new IP.

 We are growing our team with fresh, talented people who can help us take a huge leap forwards.

-We require a Concept Art Director who has strong fundamental traditional skills with a strong ability to visualize ideas, concepts and designs.
+We require a Lead Concept Artist who has strong fundamental art skills and the ability to visualise ideas, concepts and designs.
 You will be expected to contribute ideas and run with a loose description as well as collaborate with other disciplines across the wider studio.

-What a Concept Art Director does at Criterion:
+What a Lead Concept Artist does at Criterion:

-The Concept Art Director visualizes environments, characters, vehicles, color schemes and the overall mood and feel of the game.
+The Lead Concept Artist visualises environments, characters, vehicles, colour schemes and the overall mood and feel of the game.
 You should be comfortable creating rough sketches and happy to talk about the ideas in them.
 Also, you should be able to create industry leading final illustrations given the time.

-The images you create should inspire the team or help them visualize ideas.
-You will also work closely with your team and provide direction, feedback and mentorship where applicable towards increasing quality and efficiency of studio concept art creation.
+The images you create should inspire the team or help them visualise ideas.
+You will also work closely with your team and provide leadership, feedback and mentorship where applicable towards increasing quality and efficiency of concept art creation across the studio.

 - Strong ability to be able to produce a broad spectrum of concept work needed in a studio, everything from quick thumbnails through to final illustrations and renders.

-- Strong Industry leading understanding of color theory, value structure, and lighting fundamentals with an application to both character and environment concept art.
+- Strong, industry-leading understanding of colour theory, value structure, and lighting fundamentals with an application to both character and environment concept art.